Basic Usage

 given amount of characters excluding the ellipsis.

-To clearify which part of the output is meant by `DESCRIPTION`:
+To clarify which part of the output is meant by `DESCRIPTION`:

 ```text